joel-g/animal-facts-bot/README.md

 ## How to contribute (Teach AnimalFactsBot a new animal):
-        Check open pull requests to make sure you don't duplicate someone else's work.
+ Check the open issues to claim a listed animal, or come up with your own.
+Be sure to also check currently open pull requests to make sure you don't duplicate someone else's work.

 * Fork/clone the repo
 * Add a tuple of strings of facts (to animalfacts.py) pertaining to a particular animal.
 Name the tuple variable following the format 'NAMEOFANIMAL_FACTS'.
 Put the tuple in alphabetical order with the other tuples.